SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Channelling chakra into your arms and the ground below you, you place your hands on the earth and lift up an incredibly large (no, really, just look at the Area on this thing\!) ball of earth and rock, which is then thrown at your enemies.

-Chakra: 44
+Chakra: 38
-Damage: 44d20\*1.5
+Damage: 18d20\*1.5
 Range: 50
 Area: 40
-Special: Stun 12
 Speed: 24, Delay 10
 Seal Speed: 30
+Special: Stun 12

-Tags: Blunt, AoE, Attack, LoS, Ground-Based
+Tags: Attack, AoE, Blunt

 ### **Doryuukatsu \- Earth Flow Divide**

 Flowing your energy into special underground 'Dragon Veins' (that means chakra leylines, not a literal dragon's body--I'm talking to you, Takuto) you can literally make a tear in the earth, and create a large chasms.
 This is most often used as a way of breaking through a large wall, destroying an enemy camp or other barricades and such.

 Chakra: 35
-Damage: 25d20
+Damage: 80d6
-Range: Special
+Line: 5, Up to Chakra Control Yards
 Speed: 24
 Seal Speed: 18

-Tags: Blunt, AoE, Ground-Based, Attack, LoS
+Tags: Attack, Blunt, AoE, Ground-Based

 Effects:
 Any damage from this technique is tripled against an inanimate, stationary object.
-Don't even ask if this tripling can be done against a player or NPC.
-You choose the length and width of the attack and will hit anything in the area.
-The maximum length is your Chakra Control skill ranks in yards, and the width is 5 yards.

 ### **Doton: Dorou Domu Kekkai \- Earth Release: Earth Prison Dome of Magnificient Nothingness**